 Density - the mass of material per unit of volume; how compact a material is.
-Electrical conductivity - the ability to conduct electricity.

 Strength - the ability of a material to withstand a force such as pressure, tension or shear.

 Hardness - the ability to resist abrasive wear and indentation through impact.
 Very hard materials can become brittle and can crack, snap or shatter.